cilium/cilium/Documentation/intro.rst

 rules that need to be updated with a continuously growing frequency.
-Protocol ports (e.g. TCP port 80 for HTTP traffic) can no longer be used to differentiate between application traffic for security purposes as the port is utilized for a wide range of messages across services
+Protocol ports (e.g. TCP port 80 for HTTP traffic) can no longer be used to differentiate between application traffic for security purposes as the port is utilized for a wide range of messages across services.

 An additional challenge is the ability to provide accurate visibility as traditional systems are using IP addresses as primary identification vehicle